 The first of several turbulent couples on this list, these two are dynamite – and not just in bed (although they’ve broken at least one of those).

-The star of Marvel Entertainment and Netflix joint production Jessica Jones, Jessica is carrying some emotional issues due to years of abuse at the hands of supervillain Kilgrave which make relationships a struggle for her, and things aren’t made any easier when Luke learns that Jessica killed his wife – a pretty big stumbling block for any couple.
+The star of Marvel Entertainment and Netflix joint production Jessica Jones, Jessica is carrying some emotional issues due to years of abuse at the hands of supervillain Kilgrave which make relationships a struggle for her.
+If that wasn’t enough of a challenge, Luke later learns that Jessica killed his wife – a pretty big stumbling block for any couple.

-Despite all of this, these two make a good fit for each other, with their complementary superpowers and mutual understanding of what it means to be a street level hero in New York.
+Despite all this, these two are a good fit for each other, thanks to their complementary superpowers and mutual understanding of what it means to be a street level hero in New York.

 8. Philip J. Fry and Turanga Leela